fxamacker/cbor/README.md

 Doing your own comparisons is highly recommended.
 Use your most common message sizes and data types.

 ## Current Status
-Version 1.x has:
+Latest version is v1.5, which has:

 * __Stable API__ – won't make breaking API changes except:
-  * CoreDetEncOptions() is subject to change because it uses draft standard not yet approved.
+  * CoreDetEncOptions() is subject to change because it uses draft standard not yet approved by IETF.
-  * PreferredUnsortedEncOptions() is subject to change because it uses draft standard not yet approved.
+  * PreferredUnsortedEncOptions() is subject to change because it uses draft standard not yet approved by IETF.
-* __Stable requirements__ – will always support Go v1.12 (unless there's compelling reason).
+* __Stable requirements__ – will support Go v1.12 (unless there's compelling reason to require newer).
-* __Passed fuzzing__ – Fuzzing for v1.5 passed 2.75+ billion execs and is in progress. v1.4 passed 532+ million execs in coverage-guided fuzzing at the time of release and reached 4+ billion execs 18 days after release.
+* __Passed all tests__ – v1.5 passed all 375+ tests on amd64, arm64, ppc64le and s390x with linux.

-Each commit passes 375+ tests.
-Each release also passes 250+ million execs in coverage-guided fuzzing using 1,100+ CBOR files (corpus).
-See [Fuzzing and Code Coverage](#fuzzing-and-code-coverage).
+* __Passed fuzzing__ – v1.5 passed 4.75 billion execs in coverage-guided fuzzing on linux_amd64.

 Recent activity: